 490. Special Problems (1-5).
-Pr., FI 362, junior standing, and permission of department head.
+Pr., FI 337, FI 362, FI 365, FI 460.
 Variable content in the Finance area.

 495. Internship in Finance (1-5).
 Pr., departmental approval.

 Practical experience that enables students to integrate academic knowledge with applications by exposure to business, governmental, and other organizational environments.
 May be repeated up to ten (10) hours.
 Only the grades of "S" (Satisfactory) and "U" (Unsatisfactory) will be assigned.
 Free elective credit only.